SpotlightKid/nexus-challenge.osamc.de/pages/index.md

 # Prizes

-* We have an aewsome sponsored prize for the winner of the competition.
+* We have an awesome sponsored prize for the winner of the competition.
 Check out the [Prizes](/prizes) page for details.

 * Of course, the winner also receives eternal glory in the eyes of the Open Source Music community